moonhunters/ProfitTrailerSettings/README.md

 * https://github.com/moonhunters/ProfitTrailerSettings/tree/master/Version%202/PTFeeder

+#### 4. Tips to reduce Binance trading fee & tighten security before running the bots
+* use BNB as trading fee, always maintain a small amount of BNB in Binance
+* make sure Binance API keys are not allowed for withdrawal, and limited to run from only 1 IP address
+* in Binance, enable 2FA, setup anti-phishing code, enable whitelist for withdrawal
+* always use clean browser (no add-ons) to access Binance

 ## B. Instruction to setup VERSION 1 (PT v1.2.6.25 and PTFeeder v1.4.0)

 #### 1. ProfitTrailer v1.2.6.25
+* activate ProfitTrailer license at https://wiki.profittrailer.com/doku.php?id=pt_assistant
 * download ProfitTrailer at https://github.com/taniman/profit-trailer/releases (get v1.2.6.25, not the latest one)
 * install instruction at https://wiki.profittrailer.com/doku.php?id=windows_guide
 * update application.properties at https://wiki.profittrailer.com/doku.php?id=application.properties1